in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

   # show all information in publishing overview module (which records are related to the current page)
   allInformation: FALSE

+  # Do not delete Envelope entries after they fulfilled their purpose.
+Enable to keep all Envelopes.
+Overrules method level burnEnvelopes setting.
+  keepEnvelopes: FALSE

 # Configuration for tasks
 tasks: